JackAdams/constellation/README.md

 API
 ---

-All methods must be prefixed by `Package["babrahams:constellation"].API.` when using then in your plugin code, so write this at the top of your files that use the API
+All methods must be prefixed by `Package["babrahams:constellation"].API.` when using them in your plugin code, so write this at the top of your files that use the API
 ```
 var Constellation = Package["babrahams:constellation"].API;
 ```